compgirl123/TutifySoen490/CourseAdmin/ReadMe.md

-# This Folder will contain Iteration and release documents that we will grade
+# This Folder will contain Iteration and release documents that will be graded.The Project Proposal and other documents are contained in here as well.